RustFestEU/blog.rustfest.eu/_posts/2019-08-06-pre-post-events-sustainable-trains.md

 ## The big plan 🚆

-What if you could meet with other rusteacens while you travel to and from RustFest Barcelona?
+What if you could meet with other Rustaceans while you travel to and from RustFest Barcelona?

 So what do we need for that?